ajrcarey/pdfium-render/README.md

 an excellent contribution from <https://github.com/heimmat>.
 This is done for consistency with the Rust standard library.
 Strings can still be passed directly into `Pdfium::bind_to_library()` since both `String` and `str` implement `AsRef<Path>`.

-Version 0.8.8 adjusts the WASM implementation of `pdfium-render` to account for some small packaging changes in the upstream releases of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>.

-Version 0.8.7 corrects a misspelling in the `PdfBitmapFormat` enum, adds implementations of `Send` and `Sync` for `PdfDocument` when using the `sync` crate feature, and corrects a clipping bug in `PdfPage::transform()` and `PdfPage::set_matrix()` that could create unexpected results when flipping page objects when using the `PdfPage::flip_horizontally()` or `PdfPage::flip_vertically()` functions.

-Version 0.8.6 fixes a small bug in `pdfium-render`'s color handling, making it possible to render to a bitmap with a transparent background, adds new utility functions and many more built-in color definitions to `PdfColor`, and fixes a double-free bug in `PdfPageObjectImage` that could be triggered on macOS when extracting images from existing page image objects.

-Version 0.8.5 adds the `PdfDestination::page_index()` function for retrieving the page index of a destination attached to an action, link, or bookmark contained in a document, and adds support for setting and retrieving dash patterns on stroked page objects thanks to an excellent contribution from <https://github.com/DorianRudolph>.
-Note that dash pattern save support in Pdfium was not fully stabilized until release `chromium/5772` (May 2023); versions of Pdfium older than this can load and render dash patterns, but will not save dash patterns to PDF files.

-Version 0.8.4 corrects a missing import in `PdfPageImageObject` that broke compilation if the `image` crate feature was disabled, and improves the calculation of the pixel dimensions of rendered pages thanks to an excellent contribution from <https://github.com/slawekkolodziej>.
-This corrects a small bug that could sometimes result in rendered bitmaps differing in size by one pixel from their target dimensions.

 ## Binding to Pdfium